louisd13/STK-ATC/README.md

 We disabled objects so as not to favor any non-visually impaired player.
 We have not had the time to add feedback for objects so this was the easy way.
 To do so, we have changed the default value of object to false.

-### Communication with the Arduino
+### Communication with the Arduino for vibratory feedback

-Depending on the operating system there is two different arduino_communication.hpp and .cpp files.
-These files allow the construction of the arduino object so that we can send strings to it for the vibratory feedback.
-It is necessary to add the corresponding com port your arduino is connected at in the kart.cpp file at the start of the "void Kart::init(RaceManager::KartType type)" function (stk-code\src\karts\kart.cpp).
-The data sent to the arduino is defined and sent in kart.cpp and skidding_ai.cpp.
+Depending on the operating system, there are two different `arduino_com` files: `arduino_com_windows.hpp`/`.cpp` and `arduino_com_linux.hpp`/`.cpp`.
+These files enable the construction of the Arduino object, allowing us to send strings to the Arduino for vibratory feedback.
+It is necessary to add the corresponding COM port your Arduino is connected to in the `kart.cpp` file at the start of the `void Kart::init(RaceManager::KartType type)` function (`stk-code/src/karts/kart.cpp`, line 261).
+The data sent to the Arduino is defined and sent in `kart.cpp` and `skidding_ai.cpp`.